devendra104/log_analyzer_tool/README.md

 # Log Analyzer Tool

 Log Analyzer tool, Analyze the build log using pre-defined log parser and keep the analysis data in such a manner that helps further analysis.
-The record stores in the collection base database and will be available always to analyze the stability of the job.
+The record stores in the collection base database and will be available for future job analysis.

-We provide the functionality to update the observation, and keeping all these observations in a separate database so whenever a new analysis trigger we check the error, whether it occurs in the past or not at run time, If it occurred in the past then it update the record during upload time.
+We provide the functionality to update the observation, and keeping all these observations in a separate database so whenever a new analysis trigger we check the errors and update them with existing observations.

-The purpose of this tool to reduce the manual effort, maintain the record of all possible suspicious messages and their observation in a database which will help us in the future to compare the data.
+The purpose of this tool to reduce the manual effort, maintain the record of all possible suspicious messages and their observation in a database that will help us in the future to compare the record.

-As we all know, It is very hard to memorize all the suspicious messages and observations, gradually the observations get starts to disappear and after few months we don't know what this message means, Is it kind of bug or something expected, At this case, this tool is very useful.
+As we all know, It is very hard to memorize all the suspicious messages and observations, gradually the observations get starts to disappear and after few months we don't know what this message means, Is it kind of bug or something expected, by using this tool we can handle these problems.

 The landing page of the log_analyzer tool is "Log Analyzer Dashboard", and it has divided into the below-mentioned options.